 We take you to the unmissable places around England that shaped the world-renowned poet, playwright, and actor.
+A not-to-be-missed list for every Shakespeare fan.

 1. Shakespeare’s Birthplace